 The Principle of Freedom is that no one person, or group of people, has any natural authority over any other person.

 But that principle has a reciprocal obligation – ‘if no other human being has any natural authority over me, then I can’t have any natural authority over any other human being either’.
 That reflects the reciprocity found in a mathematical equation, and it is Newton’s Third Law – for every action there must be an equal and opposite reaction.

 That then gives us the negative moral obligation that tells us that we must refrain from interfering with the freedom of others.
 And if we reflect on that for a second, the world would be a much better place if we all lived by that simple principle.

 However, the evidence shows that we also recognize positive obligations – obligations to help others.
 But we do not recognize these obligations because some other person tells us that we should.
 We simply know that we have these obligations.
 And the evidence for these positive obligations comes from the creation of new life.

-The only time in life that we freely and voluntarily assume onerous obligations, not out of fear of punishment, or the prospect of some advantage, but out of unconditional love, is when we create new life in our own image.
+The only time in life that we freely and voluntarily assume onerous obligations, not out of fear of punishment, or the prospect of some advantage, or because we are told by some ‘authority’ to assume them, but out of unconditional love, is when we create new human life in our own image.